pypa/build/docs/explanation/how-it-works.rst

 - You're a Linux distribution packager providing dependencies externally
 - You understand the reproducibility implications

+Under ``--no-isolation`` build installs nothing; it instead validates that the declared dependencies are already present (use ``--skip-dependency-check`` to opt out), so a missing dependency is reported rather than silently producing a broken build.
+That check compares each declared requirement against the installed metadata of the *single interpreter running build*, discovered through ``importlib.metadata``.
+This explains two otherwise confusing outcomes, which the error message spells out per requirement (``wanted`` versus ``found``).
+A package can be present but reported missing because its installed version does not satisfy the specifier (``found`` shows that version).
+And a package you know is installed can read as ``not installed`` when it was installed for a *different* Python — a system or distribution package manager often targets an interpreter other than the one invoking build, and metadata is not shared across interpreters.
+The error names the interpreter checked so the mismatch is visible rather than left to guesswork.

 See :doc:`../how-to/basic-usage` for usage.

 ***********************************